OnionIoT/documentation/docs/firmware/how-to-build-firmware.md

 **Key point:** The OpenWRT SDK and Image Builder are used in Steps 2 & 3 to create firmware and the Onion package repo.

+#### Why customize this?

 OpenWRT, the organization, also provides an SDK and Image Builder.
-However, this only provides control of the general configuration and what packages to include in the firmware.
-Deeper changes could not be makde.
+However, these SDKs and Image Builders are based on the vanilla OpenWRT Build System.
+It is possible to build packages and create firmware using them, but they only provide control of the general configuration and what packages to include in the firmware.
+Deeper changes cannot be made.

-Using a customized build system, there is much more flexibility to change the kernel and system configuration.
-For example, this includes making the changes required to:
+Using a customized build system to create a customized SDK and Image Builder provides more flexibility when building packages and firmware - including making changes to the kernel and system configuration.

+Some examples includes making the changes required to:

-1. Support building and using NodeJS (modern versions are not supported on any other MIPS platform)
+1. Support FPU emulation in the kernel in order to build and use modern NodeJS (modern versions are not supported on any other MIPS platform)
-1. Enable the `/dev/mem` device used for [pin multiplexing](/hardware-interfaces/pin-multiplexing)
+1. Making settings changes in the kernel configuration - like enabling the `/dev/mem` device used for [pin multiplexing](/hardware-interfaces/pin-multiplexing)
-1. Build kernel modules not part of the Linux kernel
+1. Building kernel modules not part of the Linux kernel
+1. The freedom to add patches in order to try out changes (created by yourself and others) quickly and efficiently

 ### Where is the source code?